How to be a Successful Wine & Spirits Sales Team of One

 If you want to hear more about selling into accounts, check out this webinar recording of LibDib’s CEO, Cheryl Duzy, as she shares best practices and talks about how she sold during her 17 years as a supplier.

 4. Follow Up

 Getting a new placement for your product is a reason to celebrate; it means that you’ve found a buyer who believes in you and your brand!
 Now that you’ve gotten that first order, this is where the power of LibDib comes into play.
-Using the Digital Order Template, LibDib Makers can not only prompt reorders by sending suggested orders to accounts, but you can also submit Digital Orders to make it even easier for the buyer.
+Using the Digital Request Template, LibDib Makers can not only prompt reorders by suggesting re-orders to accounts, but you can also submit a Digital Request to LibDib make it even easier for the buyer.
 To access this tool, go to the Selling tab in your account.
 Select the market you’re selling into, and then click Order Templates.

 You can also save accounts as templates within the platform.

 Make sure that before you leave the account, you have a way to stay in touch with them and they have a way to contact you.
-Your “Distributed by LibDib” cards are a great way to accomplish this.
 Following up via email, text, or phone call is an important way to stay in touch with your buyer.